Gravelly Hill: Industry

-The area has a number of industrial units in variable condition.
+The area has a number of industrial units in variable conditions.
 One of them, Gravelly Industrial Park, is among the city's largest industrial estates.
 Companies with units in the park include Carlsberg, which distributes to regional accounts and national depots.

 Gravelly Hill railway station is part of the Cross-City Line.

 Local government

 Gravelly Hill is a ward of Birmingham City Council; until 2018 it was part of Stockland Green ward.
-However it was previously a ward in its own right and also formed part of the Erdington Constituency.
-The previous ward was occasionally won by the Conservatives, with the mother of current Conservative Councillor for Erdington Robert Alden, narrowly losing the seat in 1976 elections.
-His father was parliamentary candidate in 1975-79 for the area, gaining one of the largest swings in the country in 1979.
+However, it was previously a ward in its own right and also formed part of the Erdington Constituency.
+The ward is currently represented by Labour Co-op councillor Mick Brown.

+The previous ward was occasionally won by the Conservatives, with the mother of current Conservative Councillor for Erdington, Robert Alden, narrowly losing the seat in 1976 elections.
+Alden's father was parliamentary candidate in 1975-79 for the area, gaining one of the largest swings in the country in 1979.